 For high-end resorts and a more relaxed pace, the best places to stay can be found in Karon, or Kamala.
 However, I opted to stay right in the heart of Phuket’s hustle and bustle in Patong.

-This region has a bit of a bad reputation, but I found that there’s plenty of affordable hotels that come with a touch of luxury, and the conveniences of the area can’t be beaten… I stayed at the Sawaddi Patong Resort & Spa.
+This region has a bit of a bad reputation, but I found that there are plenty of affordable hotels that come with a touch of luxury, and the conveniences of the area can’t be beaten… I stayed at the Sawaddi Patong Resort & Spa.
 With two pools, excellent service, and newly renovated rooms, it was the perfect home base for my time in Phuket!

 Thailand island hopping: Day 3&4 Koh Phi Phi –